danlunin/steganography-bmp/README.md

 # steganography-bmp
-Utility for steganography in BMP format.
+This utility can hide your secret message behind the image file in BMP format using steganography.

 # Injection
 Inject files Che.bmp, text.txt, new_text.txt into file Dog.bmp by r:g:b=3:1:1 and result(image with secret information) in output.bmp
 $ python3 BMP.py -i Dog.bmp -o output_bmp.bmp -b 311 --files Che.bmp text.txt new_text.txt